Curved Page Divider

 Reports further indicate that of those who age out

-• many will have higher rates of jail time
+• Many will have higher rates of incarceration than their peers

 • 71% of young women will become pregnant by age 21